ndiego/icon-block/readme.txt

 8. You are not limited to traditional icons.
 Any SVG-based graphic will work as well.
 The block will respect any hard coded color/fill values in the provided SVG.

 == Changelog ==

+= 1.3.0 - 2022-09-19 =

+**Added**

+* Add the ability to toggle icon color fill.
+Useful for SVG icons that use stroke.
+* Add the ability to disable custom icons using the `iconBlock.enableCustomIcons` filter.
+* Add title attribute support.
+* Add alternative Reddit icon to match Core.
+* Add new WordPress icon: `title`

+**Changed**

+* Update block block placeholder to be more consistent with core placeholders.
+* Update block architecture to support features in WordPress 6.1.
+* Improve the UI in various places.

+**Removed**

+* Remove deprecated WordPress icons: `archiveTitle`, `commentTitle`, `postTitle`, and `queryTitle`

+**Fixed**

+* Fix bug where icon color and fill was overridden by theme colors.

 = 1.2.0 - 2022-05-02 =